Ayshah Tull: Background

-Tull was born in London and attended the Ellen Wilkinson School for Girls in Acton.
-She has a degree in geography at King's College London London and a postgraduate certificate in broadcast journalism at City, University of London.
+Tull is from Perivale, West London.
+Her mother is Guyanese.
+Tull attended the Ellen Wilkinson School for Girls in Acton and took a degree in geography at King's College London London followed by a postgraduate certificate in broadcast journalism at City, University of London.

-Recognition

-She received the George Viner Memorial Fund grant administered by the National Union of Journalists in 2009.
-She has been shortlisted for a Diversity in Media Award in the journalist or Writer of the Year category in 2018.
+Tull was an NUJ- administered recipient of an ethnic journalism George Viner Memorial Fund grant in 2009.
+She was shortlisted for a Diversity in Media Award in the Journalist or Writer of the Year category in 2018.
 In 2019, Tull was named an ambassador for the charity Mencap, which supports people with learning disabilities.